antoshkaplus/Haskell_Recipes/docs/notes.md

   of the map is always kept up-to-date, but values in the map aren’t evaluated unless we force them to be.
   It is very important to remember this, as Map’s laziness over values is a frequent source of space leaks among coders who are not expecting it.
 * tick ```'``` at the end means that function is strict (evaluation immediate, not lazy)
+* When we want to track multiple pieces of state at once, the usual trick is to maintain them in a data type.

 #### Advice
 * use ```-fwarn-name-shadowing```